Ans: 1

 Let N be the number of radioactive atoms present in a normal carbon-containing matter.

-Half life of,= 5730 years
+Half life of

 The decay rate of the specimen obtained from the Mohenjodaro site: